List of Coronation Street characters introduced in 1962: Colin Appleby

 Colin Appleby is introduced in June as an old boyfriend of Christine Hardman's whom she bumped into while on a night out with Sheila Birtles.
 The chance encounter leads to a whirlwind romance and Colin and Christine are wed only days later on 20 June 1962.
 They leave for London that night, but in October Christine returns alone — Colin having sadly been killed in a car accident, leaving her a widow in only her twenties.

 Phyllis Gregory

-Phyllis Gregory is the wife of Bill Gregory who appeared seeking a reconciliation with him, causing complications for Bill and his lover Elsie Tanner.
+Phyllis Gregory is married to Bill Gregory who appeared seeking a reconciliation with him, causing complications for Bill and his lover Elsie Tanner.
 Bill was forced to choose between the two women, and he waited for a sign from Elsie to tell him to end his marriage.
 When none came, Bill agreed to try again with Phyllis and they left the Street together.
 By 1970, Phyllis had died, and although it took them 22 years, Bill and Elsie did end up together.